 files into the bin

-directory as follows:
+directory using the cp command as follows:

 # mkdir -p /home/test/bin # cp -v /bin/bash /home/test/bin/

-6. Now, identify bash required shared libs
+6. Now, identify the bash required for shared libs

-, as below and copy them into the lib
+, as below, and copy them into the lib

 directory: